COVID-19 (coronavirus) update

 For more information about the dangers and symptoms of carbon monoxide, visit the Health and Safety Executive for Northern Ireland website (link opens in new window).

 Blind cord safety

-The Public Health Agency has recently developed and launched a blind cord safety campaign.
+The Public Health Agency has developed and launched a blind cord safety campaign.

 It takes only 18 seconds for a toddler to lose their life on a blind cord.
 If you have blinds fitted in your home, there are simple precautions that you can take:

 - if any blind has a cord or chain that is looped or could form a loop, use a safety device to keep the cord or chain securely tidied away out of their reach